 You join to get in shape not because you already are.

-As for the 28-Day Challenge, my entire life has changed.
+As for the 28-Day Transformation, my entire life has changed.

 Being 20 pounds lighter, with a body that weekly becomes stronger and a new mental relationship with food, I am Holly 2.0.

 When you are feeling tired, anxious, stressed, achy..the 28 Day Challenge will sort you out.
 It is remarkable how a proper diet with proportioned meals with a regular fitness regime can and will change your life.